-Could we survive without government?
+Could we survive without government? …even thrive?

-This site is dedicated to education and non-violent action (except to the extent necessary for individual self-defense) for the application of the Non-Aggression Principle (NAP) as the single rule of law in governing all social, economic and politically related interaction – both locally and globally.
+So, as counter-intuitive as it may seem, this site is dedicated to education and non-violent action (except to the extent necessary for individual self-defense) for the application of the Non-Aggression Principle (NAP) as the single rule of law in governing all social, economic and politically related interaction – both locally and globally.

 Consistent application of the NAP results in a state of anarchy – the absence of government – not the assumed disorder and violence thought to result without it.

-So, the free market alone would not be enough to best maximize and sustain basic justice and all the benefits that flow from it.
+So, the free market alone is not enough to best maximize and sustain basic justice and all the benefits that flow from it.
 However, when the NAP is applied within the free market a sort of symbiosis occurs where each principle is better empowered together than alone.
-From that union, the possibilities seem infinite.
+From that union, the possibilities for prosperity seem infinite.

 In this context, how society would operate without government within a free market is best described by a school of thought known as anarcho-capitalism (AnCap).
 It may also be called libertarian anarchy, market anarchism or free market anarchism; regardless, all are founded upon the principle of self-ownership and its inextricable extension to property rights and contract law.

 These ideals are best understood and applied to modern events through the study of common law and the school of economic thought known as the Austrian School of Economics – the strict application of which provides for maximal choice in the peaceful creation and free movement of people, goods, services and ideas of any type, subject only to maximal accountability in accordance with the NAP.

-Although perfection is forever illusive, the logical application of these ideals organically creates a socioeconomic environment which more justly, quickly and efficiently self-corrects for abuse of power and all the ills which stem from it (waste, graft, war, etc.); thus, it ever trends toward greater and more sustainable justice, peace and prosperity for the broadest array of persons and cultures – all without the force, control, bureaucracy, lag and hopeless centralized planning of government – in any form.
+Although a perfect society is forever elusive, the logical application of these ideals organically creates a socioeconomic environment which more justly, quickly and efficiently self-corrects for abuse of power and all the ills which stem from it (waste, graft, war, etc.); thus, it ever trends toward greater and more sustainable justice, peace and prosperity for the broadest array of persons and cultures – all without the force, control, bureaucracy, lag and hopeless centralized planning of government – in any form.
 The key to creating this environment lies in achieving a critical mass of the population who understand the NAP and demand its unequivocal application.
 At that point, government is helpless and dies of its own accord.

 Critics of AnCap contend that it is utopian and idealistic.
 But to paraphrase Murray N. Rothbard, a central figure in the development of AnCap, what is utopian and idealistic is believing that government can centrally plan and provide for even a fraction of the needs and desires of constituents in increasingly pluralistic or diversified societies.
-All government – not to be confused with the services of governance – is the single greatest impediment to the betterment of humanity – as individuals and collectively as culture, society, etc.
+All government – not to be confused with the services of governance – is the single greatest impediment to the betterment of humanity – as individuals and collectively as a culture, society, etc.

 As history has demonstrated in the rise and fall of past civilizations, government as a form of human organization, when based on force, has always been and will continue to be an unsustainable venture.
 A deeper examination of logic and history must be the foundation of any effort for systemic change – not more rules and certainly not more government!

-Fortunately, due to entrepreneurial advancements in technology, the decentralization in knowledge, communication, energy and soon money will better physically, mentally and spiritually prepare more people to understand the brutal fallacy of all governments and how the application of the NAP would result in a more decentralized and sustainable system of governance where both individual choice (power) and responsibility (accountability) are simultaneously maximized; and by extension, the well-being of a society as a sum of its individual beings.
+Fortunately, due to entrepreneurial advancements in technology, the decentralization in knowledge, communication, energy and soon money, all will better physically, mentally and spiritually prepare more people to understand the brutal fallacy of all governments and how the application of the NAP would result in a more decentralized and sustainable system of governance where both individual choice (power) and responsibility (accountability) are simultaneously maximized; and by extension, the well-being of society as a sum of its individual beings.

 Although recognizing that some forms of government may be relatively better than others, the evidence proves that all government has universally failed the very mass of constituents it claims to protect.
 And although we were born into these regimes, we are here in the present, and it is incumbent upon each of us to better understand ourselves, others, the environment in all senses of the word, logic, history, and just exactly what our best options may be for true contemporaneous individual and societal improvement.

 And finally, in pursuit of such, to understand and accept that education never ends.
-To remain mentally open, to search, to actively listen, to feel with consideration and compassion, to exhaust principle, to follow the gut, may just lead us on a journey to other places, people, ideas and action that could truly change the world.
+To remain mentally open, to search, to actively listen, to feel with consideration and compassion, to exhaust principle, to follow the gut, may just lead us on a journey to other places, people, ideas and actions that could truly change the world.
 We won’t know unless we try.

 S.C.
-Striebeck is an American lawyer, entrepreneur, and writer.
+Striebeck is an American attorney.
 After receiving a liberal arts degree with an emphasis in science and philosophy, he began his professional years as a union laborer.
 He then later completed his graduate education in business and law while working with his father for nearly twenty years first as a real estate broker, then as a home-builder and small real estate developer where his interest in sustainability originated and evolved.
 He then applied this experience toward renewable energy-related technologies and services, and non-profit lobbying for distributed renewable energy legislation where an examination of the local and global energy markets sparked an interest in libertarianism and ultimately its purest form – anarcho-capitalism.
-Today, he expresses his interest in libertarianism and sustainability through the practice of law, entrepreneurialism and writing.
+Today, he expresses his interest in libertarianism and sustainability through the practice of law and writing.
 He regularly analyzes current events from this perspective at wisdomofanarchy.com and via twitter @scstriebeck.